Fire officials see more danger amid heat, wind; Wiley Flat Fire tops 14,000 acres, Rail Ridge 61,000, Shoe Fly 20,000

 "A lot of times, it'll also bring kind of gusty and erratic winds, which can be very detrimental to the efforts that are going out on the fire," Weber said.

-The Wiley Flat Fire in Crook County has burned 14,000 acres and is there's no containment.
+The Wiley Flat Fire in Crook County has burned 14,000 acres and as of Tuesday there was no containment.

 "It is about 10 miles southeast of Post off Highway 380," said Isabella Isaksen, the public information officer for the Central Oregon Type 3 Incident Management Team.
 "And we currently have about 100 personnel assigned to the incident."